 In addition to destroying the economic prospects of the country, the continuous use of illegal seeds has reduced investment by breeders and seed producers to develop, produce and deliver better quality seeds.

-In 2020, the National Agricultural Seed Council (NASC) with the support of Alliance for a Green Revolution in Africa (AGRA) introduced the NASC SEEDCODEX, an electronic seed authentication tag to provide farmers with quality assurance through tracking, traceability and provision of quality seeds.
+In 2020, the National Agricultural Seed Council (NASC) with the support of AGRA introduced the NASC SEEDCODEX, an electronic seed authentication tag to provide farmers with quality assurance through tracking, traceability and provision of quality seeds.

 The new tag will have a scratch-off code which will complement the existing tags of the Seed Council, would be attached to the pack of every seeds sold in Nigeria.
 Smallholder farmers are happy to hear this and have embraced the innovation.